yapo-chile/-Legacy-Commons-trans-proxy/README.md

 200 OK
 {
 	"status": "TRANS_OK"
-	"response" - A JSON field containing all the values returned by the trans command
+	"response" - A JSON field containing all the values returned by the trans-proxy command

 }
 ```